PolycarbonateLanguage/.github/profile/README.md

 How we approach "incrementing" a variable is unknown for now.
 Sorry!
 <br>

-## As always, this isn't final.
+## As always, this isn't final
 Just like nature, things change.
 With the speed in which these changes will (or will not) occur being unknown.
-Just like nature, that's the beauty of new languages, you never know what will succeed and what will fail.
+With nature, we define the beauty of languages as a half and half, with one half of a language being successful and the other half being a total failure.
+Both are okay!
 Hopefully, once I transfer from community college - I'd have met some other individuals who share a similar passion to this language, like I do.
+Do not expect the syntax to remain the same!